On the Power of the Weisfeiler-Leman Test for Graph Motif Parameters: Technical Details for

 The arguments for injectivity and surjectivity from the original proof~\cite[Lemma 3.4]{roberson} apply verbatim. \end{proof}

-Since we can use the same system of equations (which does not explicitly consider the edge labels) as used in~\cite{roberson}, the development from Section 3 of~\citep{roberson} holds almost unchanged from here.
-For the sake of completeness we repeat the relevant parts for the proof of~\Cref{main.unicol} here, including some discussion on why the proofs are unaffected by the labels.
+Since we can use the same system of equations (which does not explicitly consider labels) as used in~\cite{roberson}, the development from Section 3 of~\citep{roberson} holds almost unchanged from here.
+For the sake of completeness we repeat the relevant parts for the proof of~\Cref{main.unicol} here, including discussion on why the proofs are unaffected by the labels where relevant.